Robert-K/gpu-particles/README.md

 ## I need your help!
 Unfortunately I don't have enough time to fix all of the remaining problems myself (at the moment).
-If you are into Unity, Compute shaders and/or C#, feel free to create Issues and Pull requests.
+If you are into Unity, Compute shaders and/or C#, feel free to create Issues and Pull requests and [contact me](https://kosro.de/#contact).
 I would love to collaborate with you!

 ## Compatability